2026 Ushers in Tax Law Changes

 First, the charitable deduction for itemizers will be subject to a new “floor” before deductions begin.
 Charitable contributions will not be deductible until the total exceeds 0.5% of Adjusted Gross Income (AGI).
 For example, if your AGI is $200,000, the first $1,000 of your total charitable contributions for the year will not be deductible, but all the rest will.
 The higher your income, the higher the threshold before deduction begins.

-Here’s another example: Patricia wants to establish a Pomona Plan gift annuity but is deciding whether to give $100,000 now or wait until January 2026.
+Here’s another example: Patricia established a Pomona Plan gift annuity with $100,000 in January 2026 to start a stream of secure, fixed payments for her lifetime.
 At age 75, she is currently eligible for a single-life annuity payment rate of 7.6%.
-Her AGI in 2025 is $200,000 and she expects a similar AGI in 2026.
+Her AGI in 2025 was $200,000 and she expects a similar AGI in 2026.

-Another important change in 2026 will affect you if you’re in the very highest income tax bracket (37%): your charitable deduction will be capped at 35% of the value of the contribution.
+Another important change in 2026 will affect you if you’re in the very highest income tax bracket (37%): all of your itemized deductions, including your charitable deduction, will be capped at 35% of the value of the deduction.
 Charitable gifts will still reduce taxable income, but the tax savings will be lower — about $200 less for every $10,000 contributed.
-This makes 2025 an ideal year for high-income earners to maximize their charitable giving under the current rules.

 Non-Itemizers

 Beginning in 2026, in addition to the standard deduction, non-itemizers will be allowed to deduct up to $1,000 in charitable cash contributions and couples filing jointly will be able to deduct up to $2,000.
-This deduction will reduce your taxable income and save you taxes.
+This deduction is not subject to the new limitations on itemized deductions discussed above and will reduce your taxable income and save you taxes.

 Estate Tax